 Use a coarse brush to do away with accumulated debris from wooden feeders.
 Hot soapy water does the trick along with some scrubbing, but don’t use chemicals because wood is porous and will absorb them.
 Then, rinse and dry the feeders thoroughly before refilling them with seed.

+Our Quick-Clean™ Seed Tube & Finch Feeders are the absolute easiest to clean feeders on the market.
+A quick press of two buttons and the base pops off for easy access.
 To clean tube-feeders, soak them in a mild bleach solution and use a long-handled brush to scour the crevices but take care to rinse, rinse, rinse.
 Again, allow the feeders to dry completely.

 Here’s a handy tip to get to those hard-to-reach places in hummingbird feeders.
 Toss a cupful of uncooked rice inside the feeder and then add a solution of one-part vinegar to four-parts water to the top of the feeder; replace the lid and shake vigorously.
 Once the feeder is clean, discard the rice and solution, then rinse and dry the feeder thoroughly.
 Before adding fresh nectar, go back with a small brush to clean the feeding ports.